Adedeji88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown -R vincent:staff ./ is used to change the owner to vincent and the group owner to staff for all files and directories in working directory chown -h vincent:staff _hello is used for the symbolic link chown --from=guillaume betty hello changes the owner of the file hello to betty only if it owned by guillaume
+chown -R vincent:staff ./ is used to change the owner to vincent and the group owner to staff for all files and directories in working directory chown -h vincent:staff _hello is used for the symbolic link chown --from=guillaume betty hello changes the owner of the file hello to betty only if it owned by guillaume telnet towel.blinkenlights.nl is used to play Star Wars IV